strath-ace/smart-ml/GP/IGP/README.md

 The Inclusive Tournament consists in performing a Double Tournament [3] on each niche.
 For the Inclusive Tournament the niches are selected in a sequential manner and the double tournament on each niche is performed at most $t$ times where $t$ is the number of individuals inside the considered niche, to avoid having clones in the final population.

+## Code description

+* **GP_PrimitiveSet.py** contains the primitive functions used by the IGP and the SGP
+* **IGP_Functions.py** contains the new functions and classes that defines the IGP plus some functions and classes taken directly form the DEAP library and modified to introduced partcular features
+* **Recombination_operators.py** contains the modified versions of the mutation and crossover operators used by the IGP and SGP.
+The modifications includes:
+  * use of different mutation operators according to the assigned probability of being selected
+  * implemented crossover and mutation between individuals composed by multiple trees